vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ## Build the Peakboard app

-First, we build a simple Peakboard application to use for our example.
-It can show a notification to the user, and the user can tap a button to hide the notification.
+First, we build a simple Peakboard application that can show a notification to the user.
+The user can also tap a button to dismiss the notification.

-The following video shows what the finished app looks like when an external application sends a notification, and the user taps the confirmation button:
+The following video shows what the finished app looks like, when an external application sends a notification, and the user taps on the button to dismiss the notification:

 ![image](/assets/2025-10-10/result.gif)